 Sweet Peppers and Hot Peppers for Recipe

-Use a few different colors of sweet peppers for beautiful color.
-However, if you are going for a green shade to the final color of the jelly, stick with the green peppers.
-Alternatively, if you prefer the red or yellow hue, use those.
+Use a few different colors of sweet peppers for beautiful color, as the color of bell peppers will determine the final color of your jelly.
+However, if you are going for a green shade to the final color of the jelly, stick with the green bell peppers.
+Alternatively, if you prefer the red bell peppers or yellow hue, use those.

 Add a bit of hot pepper.
-Often jalapeno peppers are used; however, if you enjoy a hotter pepper, use that.
-(If you prefer, you can stick with all sweet peppers).
+Often jalapeño peppers are used; however, if you enjoy a hotter pepper, use that.
+(If you prefer, you can stick with all sweet peppers for a mild jelly).

 Dice the peppers to a fine mince.
 If you have a food processor, this is a great task for that kitchen gadget.